PURUSHOTHAM-REDDY9959/House_Price_Prediction/README.md

 # 💾 Saving the Model :
-The model is saved as a .pkl file using joblib, allowing you to reuse it without retraining: joblib.dump(model, "models/house_price_model.pkl")
+The model is saved as a .pkl file using joblib, allowing us to reuse it without retraining: joblib.dump(model, "models/house_price_model.pkl")